Nahin197/A-Deep-Dive-into-the-Energy-Accuracy-Trade-offs-of-Small-Language-Models-Green-Computing/README.md

 ## 📜 License

 This project is an academic research paper submitted for IEEE conference publication.
-All experimental code is open for reproduction under academic fair use.

 ---